bluedata-katacoda/katacoda-scenarios/Hello World Image/step5.md

  <b>bdwb --init</b> command will setup all the base directories and files you need in order to develop any app image

- Execute the below command to list all the files and folders
+ Execute the below command to list all the files and folders created by bdwb command:

 `ls -R`{{execute}}